-As you walk, you will be immersed in the living culture of the Yau Ma Tei and Mong Kok districts - two of the most densely populated spots on earth - and where much of daily life is lived at street level.
-But also we explain the fascinating history of Kowloon, relating to how it is today.
+Shanghai Street – the former main street connecting the traditional districts of Yau Ma Tei and Mong Kok.
+They are still two of the most densely populated spots on earth – and where much of daily life is lived at street level.
+A good spot to explain the fascinating history of Kowloon, relating to how it is today.

-Then, amid the burning incense coils, you will learn the history of the local Tin Hau temple - Our Empress of Heaven - one of the most popular deities of South China and without question the clear favourite of the boat people, of whom she must be considered the patron goddess.
-The temple is situated in Banyan Tree Park, where you can watch the local senior citizens playing Chinese chess under the shade of the old banyan trees.
+Tin Hau Temple – This temple houses the Empress of Heaven – one of the most popular deities of South China and without question the clear favourite of the boat people, of whom she must be considered the patron goddess.
+The temple is situated in Banyan Tree Park, where local senior citizens play Chinese chess under the shade of the old banyan trees.
 This was once the waterfront of Yau Ma Tei.

-We finish our journey with a walk around the Jade Market, where around 400 stall holders sell accessories made from the revered green stone.
-The local belief is jade can protect you from evil spirits and calm your emotions, therefore it is often given to children in the form of jewellery.
+Jade Market – Where around 400 stall holders sell accessories made from the revered green stone.
+The local belief is jade can protect you from evil spirits and calm your emotions, therefore it is often given in the form of jewelry.
 This market is also full of fresh-water pearls.